Sindisil/lned/line_reader/dev_docs/repaint.md

 VIII.
 Resize
     A. Resize changes
         1. Smaller
             a.
-Lines only
+Height only
             b.
-Columns, with or without lines
+Width, with or without height
         2. Larger
             a.
-Lines only
+Height only
             b.
-Columns, with or without lines
+Width, with or without height
     A. Test cases
-        1. Resize that changes only display lines doesn't reflow (i.e., doesn't change cursor column or bg_line_idx).
+        1. Resize that changes only display height doesn't reflow
-        2. Resize that changes columns or both lines and columns reflows (i.e., recomputes bg_line_idx and possibly cursor_column)
+        2. Resize that changes columns or both lines and columns reflows
         3. Resize smaller takes space first from before cursor util cursor is at top line, then from after cursor until cursor is at bottom, then keeping cursor on bottom line.